jayceferris/Demeter/README.md

 # Demeter
 ## Updates
-11/24 - Applied for Social Venture Challenge at SDSU
+11/24 - Applied for the Social Venture Challenge at SDSU
-12/24 - Selected as a semfinalist
+12/24 - Selected as a semifinalist
-1/8 - Invited to join Lavin Entrepeneurship Center
+1/8 - Invited to join Lavin Entrepreneurship Center
 ## Description
 A mobile app designed to help users manage the contents of their refrigerator and food storage areas effectively.
 Demeter simplifies inventory tracking and ensures no food goes to waste by notifying users of expiration dates and offering additional features to optimize food management.
 ## Features